This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You, as a parent, have the right to make a brachial plexus claim for compensation to ensure that your child’s needs are met and that you get justice for the injury caused to your baby during childbirth.

-If you believe your medical caregivers made mistakes with lasting consequences, this claim may be justified.
+- This claim may be justified if you believe your medical caregivers made mistakes with lasting consequences.
 The first step you need to take is to speak to a lawyer as soon after the injury as possible.

-To win a claim and get compensation for your child, you need to prove several things.
+- You need to prove several things to win a claim and get compensation for your child.
 First, you’ll need to prove that your medical caregiver was responsible for your care and your child’s care before and during delivery.

-That compensation may come in the form of a negotiated settlement if your lawyer and the hospital’s lawyers can agree on an amount.
+That compensation may be negotiated if your lawyer and the hospital’s lawyers can agree on an amount.

 It may also come from a trial and a jury’s decision.
-This may happen if your lawyer does not accept a settlement or if the hospital denies any compensation.
+This may happen if your lawyer refuses a settlement or the hospital denies any compensation.

 Either way, that compensation will go a long way toward helping your child live a better life.